ec18384/Predictd/README.md

 	Prerequisites:
 	You must have Python 3.9 installed.
 	You must have a LinkedIn and Gmail account.
-	You must have a valid Chromedriver installed under 'apps/home/chromedriver' (the provided version is for Mac only) (Get Chromedriver at §https://chromedriver.chromium.org/downloads)
+	You must have a valid Chromedriver install under 'apps/home/chromedriver' (the provided version is for Mac only) (Get Chromedriver at §https://chromedriver.chromium.org/downloads)
 	You must be using Google Chrome.
+	Your Chromedriver and Google Chrome versions should be compatible with each other.

  1. Clone this [project](https://github.com/andricozach/Predictd.git) using your favourite IDE (PyCharm recommend) using VCS
  2. Install all of the libraries listed under **requirements.txt** [Go to file](https://github.com/andricozach/Predictd/find/master)